BJJ for Kids

 Yes - and here’s why:

-• You win by ‘submission’.
-The kids are taught to ‘tap-out’ when they submit, and are encouraged to do this early.
-A lot of academies will wait for the kids to be experienced positionally before introducing submissions
+You win by ‘submission’.
+We wait for the kids to be experienced positionally before introducing submissions and the concept of ‘tapping’.

 However it should be noted that it is a martial art and accidents can happen.

-• Fitness: games and sparring improves overall fitness.
+Fitness: games and sparring improves overall fitness and motor coordination.

 What age should kids start BJJ?